-Damien O'Brien joined the Board in 2017 as an independent director.
-He has served as CEO of Egon Zehnder from 2008 to 2014 and as its Chairman from 2010 to 2018.
+Damien O'Brien has served as CEO of Egon Zehnder from 2008 to 2014 and as its Chairman from 2010 to 2018.
 Mr. O'Brien joined Egon Zehnder in 1988 and since then he has been based in Australia, Asia and Europe.
 He is also a member of the boards of IMD Business School in Lausanne, Switzerland, and St. Vincents Health Australia.
+He joined the Board in 2017 as an Independent Director and is a member of the Audit Committee.